 Peanut Butter Whiskey Pudding Shots

 - Slowly pour chocolate instant pudding into the bowl of liquids while hand whisking.
 Continue to mix until well combined and no lumps remain.
-Allow pudding to set for 5 minutes.
+Allow pudding to set at room temperature for 5 minutes.

-- Gently fold whipped cream into the pudding until no white streaks remain.
+- Gently fold Cool Whip into the pudding until no white streaks remain.

 - Portion into two ounce shot glasses.
 Place in the freezer for 40-50 minutes to further thicken and set up.
 Garnish with whipped dairy topping and a halved chocolate peanut butter cup.
 Serve immediately.